Mary Poppins (musical): Act I

 Mary takes the children to visit their father at the bank where he works ("Precision and Order").
 There, George is busy dealing with possible investment clients: firstly, an ambitious man named Herr Von Hussler with an elaborate money-making scheme, and then a middle-class man named John Northbrook with a simple factory project.
 George is furious when Mary turns up with the children, but an innocent question asked by Jane (What's more important, a good man or a good idea?) makes him realise how much his values have changed ("A Man Has Dreams") since he was an idealistic young man.
 He then decides to accept Northbrook's project and rejects Von Hussler's, even though he knows the bank disapproves.

 Outside St. Paul's Cathedral, Mary introduces the children to the Bird Woman ("Feed the Birds").
 Jane is suspicious of her, but Michael responds to the Bird Woman and throws crumbs for the birds.
 On the trip home, the children meet the enigmatic Mrs. Corry who runs a magic sweet shop that also sells words ("Supercalifragilisticexpialidocious").

 The children return home in high spirits, unaware that things have gone wrong for their father.
 Unknown to them, George's decision to reject Von Hussler has cost the bank dearly, and he is suspended without pay.
 George explodes with rage at the children and they are sent to the nursery.
 Reacting to their father's outburst, Mary briefly points out that other members of the family are rarely there to take care of the parents, before Jane and Michael get into a fight over Jane's doll Valentine, prompting a displeased Mary to order them to bed and enchant them to sleep.
 The frightening consequence of Jane's anger becomes apparent moments afterwards, as Valentine and the rest of Jane and Michael's disgruntled toys come to life and join Mary in teaching them a lesson in how to take better care of their belongings and toys (formerly "Temper, Temper", now "Playing the Game").

 Believing that Jane and Michael need personal growth, Mary decides to leave Cherry Tree Lane to bring them to their senses, and speaks with Bert about her decision ("Chim Chim Cher-ee – Rooftop Duet").
+She then flies away using her magical parrot headed umbrella.
 Jane and Michael wake up to find Mary Poppins and their toys gone, leaving only a note on the floor that reads, "Dear Jane and Michael, keep playing the game.
 Au Revoir, Mary Poppins."
 Mrs. Brill sees them awake, and when asked about what "Au Revoir" means, she tells them that it means "Till we meet again" before sending them in for bed.